Learning Disability Support Worker role

 Qualifications and experience

 A driving licence is often useful, as you may be taking people to appointments or on outings.
-But not always essential to the role.
+But it’s not always essential to the role.

 Next steps